florianhartig/BayesianTools/README.md

 ## Getting BayesianTools

-BayesianTools is on CRAN.
+BayesianTools is on CRAN (see [here](https://github.com/florianhartig/BayesianTools)).
 To install the latest CRAN release, type

 ```{r}
 install.packages("BayesianTools")